Free Sets in Planar Graphs: History and Applications: Four Definitions of Free Sets

 We note that our definitions deviate from much of the literature by treating $S$ as an ordered set.
 Later, we may say that some (unordered) vertex subset $S$ of $G$ is a proper-good, collinear, free-collinear, or free set.
 In these cases, we mean that there is some permutation of $S$ that defines an ordered set that satisfies the relevant definition.
-When we want to emphasize the difference between these two we will say that (an ordered set) $S$ is an \defin{ordered free set} or that (a set) $S$ is an \defin{unordered free set}.
+When we want to emphasize the difference between these two, we will say that (an ordered set) $S$ is an \defin{ordered free set} or that (a set) $S$ is an \defin{unordered free set}.
 This distinction becomes important when discussing two or more graphs with the same vertex set.
-A set $S$ of vertices may be an unordered free set in two graphs $G_1$ and $G_2$ but there may be no permutation of $S$ that is an ordered free set in $G_1$ and in $G_2$.
+A set $S$ of vertices may be an unordered free set in two graphs $G_1$ and $G_2$, but there may be no permutation of $S$ that is an ordered free set in $G_1$ and in $G_2$.

-A few properties of free sets are immediate from the definition and we will use them throughout.
-If $S$ is an ordered free set in a graph $G$ then: \begin{compactitem} \item the reversal of $S$ is an ordered free set in $G$; \item $S$ is an ordered free set in any subgraph of $G$ that spans $S$; and \item any subsequence of $S$ is an ordered free set in $G$. \end{compactitem}
+A few properties of free sets are immediate from the definition, and we will use them throughout.
+If $S$ is an ordered free set in a graph $G$, then: \begin{compactitem} \item the reversal of $S$ is an ordered free set in $G$; \item $S$ is an ordered free set in any subgraph of $G$ that spans $S$; and \item any subsequence of $S$ is an ordered free set in $G$. \end{compactitem}

-Unordered collinear sets and unordered free-collinear sets were defined first by \citet{DBLP:conf/wg/RavskyV11} and were implicit in \cite{bose.dujmovic.ea:untangling}.
-In fact, \citet{DBLP:conf/wg/RavskyV11} posed the equivalence between (unordered) collinear sets and (unordered) free-collinear set as an open question, and conjectured a negative answer.
-Thus \cref{equivalence} below disproves that conjecture.
+Unordered collinear sets and unordered free-collinear sets were defined first by \citet{DBLP:conf/wg/RavskyV11} and also appear implicitly in the work of \citet{bose.dujmovic.ea:untangling} on untangling.\footnote{Although they don't use this terminology, \citet{bose.dujmovic.ea:untangling} establish that $\fix_{\mathcal{G}}(n)\in \Omega(n^{1/4})$ by showing that every planar graph has a free collinear set of size $\Omega(n^{1/2})$.} In fact, \citet{DBLP:conf/wg/RavskyV11} posed the equivalence between (unordered) collinear sets and (unordered) free-collinear sets as an open question, and conjectured a negative answer. \Cref{equivalence} below disproves that conjecture.
 Proper-good sets (as unordered sets) were introduced first by \citet{dalozzo.dujmovic.ea:drawing}.